 The bodyweight Romanian deadlift is an amazing exercise because it gives you instant feedback.
 If you’re not feeling it in the back of the legs, then something with form is wrong — it’s that simple.

 Later on, once you master the movement, the bodyweight version is still an amazing exercise to use in warm-ups to get the body prepped for more loaded exercises.

 Exercise #6 RKC Plank

 Planks have become a staple in any at-home workout!
-Unfortunately, many people fail to engage their entire body while performing them.
+Unfortunately, many people fail to engage their entire bodies while performing them.
 RKC (Russian kettlebell challenge) planks ensure that’s not an option.
-The point of this style of plank is to focus on squeezing and isometrically contracting each and every muscle from your head to your toe.
+The point of this style of the plank is to focus on squeezing and isometrically contracting each and every muscle from your head to your toe.